loomnetwork/unity-sdk/README.md

    DAppChain the textbox should change to `Committed Tx to Block ...` - indicating the block the transaction was committed to a block in the DAppChain.
 You can press the `Send Tx` button again to create another transaction.
-3. Once a transaction has been successfully committed you can press the `Query` button to retrieve the data that was stored in the DAppChain for the most recently committed transaction.
+3. You can press the `Query` button after signing in to send a simple query to the sample contract running on the Loom DAppChain.

 ## Dependencies